katarzyna-kw/rainy-day/README.md

 $ (.venv) pip install -r requirements.txt
 ```

 Note the (.venv) in front of the prompt.
-This indicates that this terminal session operates in a virtural environment.
+This indicates that this terminal session operates in a virtual environment.

 If that command results in an error, try: